letsencrypt/cp-cps/CP-CPS.md

 5. Will not use an ISRG certificate if the certificate has expired or been revoked, and
 6. Will take all reasonable steps to minimize the risk associated with relying on a digital signature, including only relying on an ISRG certificate after considering:
   * Applicable law and the legal requirements for identification of a party, protection of the confidentiality or privacy of information, and enforceability of the transaction;
-  * The intended use of the certificate as listed in the certificate or this CPS,
+  * The intended use of the certificate as listed in the certificate or this CP/CPS,
   * The data listed in the certificate,
   * The economic value of the transaction or communication,
   * The potential loss or damage that would be caused by an erroneous identification or a loss of confidentiality or privacy of information in the application, transaction, or communication,